-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share STRC The Nasdaq Stock Market LLC Redeemable warrants, exercisable for shares of Common Stock at an exercise price of \$11.50 per share STRCW The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issu uer, as defined in Rule 405 of the Securities Act.
-YES □ NO 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Sect ion 15(d) of the Act.
-YES □ NO 🗵 Indicate by check mark whether the registrant (1) has filed all report preceding 12 months (or for such shorter period that the registrant was days.
-YES $\boxtimes$ NO $\square$ Indicate by check mark whether the registrant has submitted electron (§ 232.405 of this chapter) during the preceding 12 months (or for such ation S-T Indicate by check mark whether the registrant is a large accelerated fil company.
-See the definitions of "large accelerated filer," "accelera Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check mark if the regis financial accounting standards provided pursuant to Section 13(a) of e extended transition period for complying with any new or revised Indicate by check mark whether the registrant has filed a report on and attestation to its management 's assessment of the effectiveness of its internal control over r financial correction of an error to previously issued financial statements.
+Irading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share STRC The Nasdaq Stock Market LLC Redeemable warrants, exercisable for shares of Common Stock at an exercise price of \$11.50 per share STRCW The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, a s defined in Rule 405 of the Se ecurities Act.
+YES □ NO ⊠ Indicate by check mark if the registrant is not required to file reports pursu ant to Section 13 or Section 13 5(d) of the Act.
+YES □ NO ⊠ Indicate by check mark whether the registrant (1) has filed all reports req months (or for such shorter period that the registrant was required to file so • B or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 subject to such filing requirements for the past 90 days.
+YES $\boxtimes$ NO $\square$ Indicate by check mark whether the registrant has submitted electronically of this chapter) during the preceding 12 months (or for such shorter period equired to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 d to submit such files).
+YES $\boxtimes$ NO $\square$ Indicate by check mark whether the registrant is a large accelerated filer, a See the definitions of "large accelerated filer," "accelerated filer," "smaller Large accelerated filer erated filer, a smaller reporting company, or an emerging growth company. nerging growth company" in Rule 12b-2 of the Exchange Act.
+Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registran accounting standards provided pursuant to Section 13(a) of the Exchange A stended transition period for complying with any new or revised financial Indicate by check mark whether the registrant has filed a report on and atte sessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\square$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). $\square$